Last updated: August 18, 2017

 5) Hubspot CRM reporting is easy and pretty

 Over the past year the Hubspot CRM has really enhanced the reporting capabilities.
 The dashboard allows you to get the information you want most at a glance.
 And each user can have their own dashboard, depending on what's important to him or her.
 You can export the dashboard to a PDF so that you can share it with others, just as you see it here.
 Or you can have it emailed to someone -- one time or on a regular schedule.
 This type of executive level reporting is a great feature that we haven't seen paralleled in SalesForce.

 The full featured CRM and the online training are free.
 You don't have to use any other Hubspot software to get it for free.
 You can sign up right now and start using it in the next 10 minutes if you'd like.
 It's really that simple.

-If you're already using Sales Force it can be relatively easy to make the switch.
-And might be worth it to save the Sales Force fees that come with each sign in that you have.
+If you're already using Sales Force, or another CRM, it can be relatively easy to make the switch.
+And it might be worth it to save the Sales Force fees per seat.
 We can help you with that, if you'd like.
 Just click below for a free sales and marketing consultation.
 We can take a look at where you are now and talk about what might work best going forward.